J-Falconetti/clicky/README.md

 # Click the Ship!
 This is a Star Wars base memory game, the idea is to not click the same ship twice!

+Are you a jedi?
+Get all 12 see

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts